Workshops are becoming a more and more popular forum for brainstorming, planning and learning, whether it’s a new business idea, project or program.

 Ahead of the workshop, make sure the project lead and facilitator set out clearly the goals for the workshop.
 This should be shared ahead of time, and on the day of the workshop, it’s a good idea to write up the goal clearly so others can see.
 An idea to kickstart participation is to encourage participants to add and feedback their comments on it.

 If your workshop is to discuss or brainstorm a more complex problem, you may want to keep your workshop limited to smaller numbers, i.e. 6-8 participants.
 If it's a more general, widespread topic, or an interactive workshop, you would want to consider more participants e.g. 8-15.
 However, it’s important to limit the number so you can keep control of the agenda and timekeeping.

 3. Prepare and share the agenda

 At least 48 hours before the workshop you should share the agenda to all attendees, and if you want, ask for comments/feedback, giving you enough time to make any last-minute edits.
-This allowing for early feedback on the agenda demonstrates that you are willing for participation and sets the tone for the workshop.
-A clear agenda and participation is key!
+Allowing for early feedback on the agenda demonstrates that you are willing for attendees to participate and sets the tone for the workshop.
+A clear agenda and participation are key!

 4. Pick a perfect location

 The location of your workshop is very important.
 Ideally, depending on the nature and topic, they are best held off site, as this physically removes you and the team from distractions.
 If you are choosing an off-site location make sure you visit the space ahead of time to check for size, AV equipment, catering etc and that it will cater to all your needs.